L-e-c-o/Arch-script/README.md

 Enjoy...

-## Big up to ATSIKA who made this scrip with me
+## Big up to ATSIKA who made this scrip with me.